 Federal Highway Reimbursements historically have been authorized by Congress under multiple-year authorizing legislation.
-The current legislative authorization was provided by "Fixing America's Surface Transportation Act," (the "FAST Act") enacted December 4, 2015, provides authorization through September 30,

-2020.
-Currently, the FAST Act includes provisions designed to provide continuity in the flow of Federal Highway Reimbursements to the states, including the Commonwealth.
-There can be no assurance that such provisions will be included in any future federal highway funding authorization program or that, if included, such provisions will be sufficient to assure that Federal Highway Reimbursements will be available as needed if in the future Congress amends existing laws or fails to enact future funding legislation upon expiration of the current federal highway funding legislation, or if future legislation or federal administrative action reduces the amount of Federal Highway Reimbursements available to the Commonwealth.
+The Fixing America's Surface Transportation Act (the "FAST Act"), enacted December 4, 2015, provides legislative authorization through September 30, 2020.
+Currently, the FAST Act includes provisions designed to provide continuity in the flow of Federal Highway Reimbursements to states, including the Commonwealth.
+There can be no assurance that such provisions will be included in any future federal Highway funding authorization program or that, if included, such provisions will be sufficient to assure that Federal Highway Reimbursements will be available as needed if in the future Congress amends existing laws or fails to enact future funding legislation upon expiration of the current federal highway funding legislation, or if future legislation or federal administrative action reduces the amount of Federal Highway Reimbursements available to the Commonwealth.
 See the subsection "Information Concerning the Funding of Federal-Aid Highways - Authorization."